DarthRellier/rose-shell/README.md

 		- System Tray
 		- Language Indicator/Switcher
 		- Battery Monitor
+			- Sends notification when battery falls below 20% and again when it falls below 10%
 		- Toggleable Idle Inhibitor
 			- Notifies when on to prevent accidental usage.
 	- OSD